Matson (NYSE:MATX) Updates Q1 2022 Earnings Guidance

-A number of research firms have recently issued reports on MATX.
-StockNews.com began coverage on Matson in a report on Thursday, March 31st.
-They issued a strong-buy rating for the company.
-Stifel Nicolaus increased their target price on Matson from $98.00 to $131.00 and gave the company a buy rating in a report on Monday, March 14th.
+A number of equities analysts have recently commented on the stock.
+Stifel Nicolaus raised their target price on shares of Matson from $98.00 to $131.00 and gave the stock a buy rating in a research report on Monday, March 14th.
+StockNews.com lowered shares of Matson from a strong-buy rating to a buy rating in a research report on Wednesday, April 20th.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
-Stockholders of record on Thursday, February 10th were given a $0.30 dividend.
-This represents a $1.20 annualized dividend and a dividend yield of 1.29%.
-The ex-dividend date was Wednesday, February 9th.
+The business also recently declared a quarterly dividend, which was paid on Thursday, March 3rd.
+Shareholders of record on Thursday, February 10th were issued a $0.30 dividend.
+The ex-dividend date of this dividend was Wednesday, February 9th.
+This represents a $1.20 dividend on an annualized basis and a dividend yield of 1.44%.
 Matson’s dividend payout ratio is currently 5.55%.

-In related news, SVP Branton B. Dreyfus sold 5,000 shares of the stock in a transaction dated Friday, February 25th.
-The shares were sold at an average price of $108.21, for a total value of $541,050.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Jason Lee Taylor sold 3,977 shares of the stock in a transaction dated Tuesday, March 1st.
-The shares were sold at an average price of $106.36, for a total transaction of $422,993.72.
+In related news, CEO Matthew J. Cox sold 5,000 shares of the firm’s stock in a transaction on Monday, April 18th.
+The shares were sold at an average price of $87.65, for a total transaction of $438,250.00.
+Following the completion of the transaction, the chief executive officer now owns 279,976 shares of the company’s stock, valued at $24,539,896.40.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, SVP Richard S. Kinney sold 352 shares of the firm’s stock in a transaction on Friday, March 18th.
+The stock was sold at an average price of $118.18, for a total transaction of $41,599.36.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 42,437 shares of company stock worth $4,518,297.
-1.90% of the stock is currently owned by company insiders.
+In the last ninety days, insiders sold 42,437 shares of company stock valued at $4,518,297.
+Corporate insiders own 1.90% of the company’s stock.

-Institutional investors and hedge funds have recently made changes to their positions in the business.
-Morgan Stanley raised its stake in shares of Matson by 41.2% in the second quarter.
-Morgan Stanley now owns 168,758 shares of the shipping company’s stock valued at $10,802,000 after acquiring an additional 49,218 shares during the last quarter.
-UBS Group AG raised its stake in shares of Matson by 947.7% in the third quarter.
-UBS Group AG now owns 21,216 shares of the shipping company’s stock valued at $1,712,000 after acquiring an additional 19,191 shares during the last quarter.
-Goldman Sachs Group Inc. raised its stake in shares of Matson by 32.8% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 135,949 shares of the shipping company’s stock valued at $12,239,000 after acquiring an additional 33,609 shares during the last quarter.
-LPL Financial LLC increased its holdings in shares of Matson by 11.1% in the fourth quarter.
-LPL Financial LLC now owns 25,876 shares of the shipping company’s stock valued at $2,330,000 after purchasing an additional 2,589 shares in the last quarter.
-Finally, Alliancebernstein L.P. increased its holdings in shares of Matson by 11.4% in the fourth quarter.
-Alliancebernstein L.P. now owns 66,004 shares of the shipping company’s stock valued at $5,942,000 after purchasing an additional 6,764 shares in the last quarter.
-Hedge funds and other institutional investors own 85.70% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in MATX.
+CIBC World Markets Inc. purchased a new position in Matson in the fourth quarter valued at $331,000.
+Mackenzie Financial Corp increased its holdings in Matson by 4.9% in the fourth quarter.
+Mackenzie Financial Corp now owns 4,272 shares of the shipping company’s stock valued at $385,000 after buying an additional 201 shares in the last quarter.
+Guggenheim Capital LLC purchased a new position in Matson in the fourth quarter valued at $488,000.
+Zacks Investment Management acquired a new stake in shares of Matson in the fourth quarter valued at about $719,000.
+Finally, Stifel Financial Corp grew its position in shares of Matson by 9.4% in the fourth quarter.
+Stifel Financial Corp now owns 15,038 shares of the shipping company’s stock valued at $1,354,000 after purchasing an additional 1,291 shares during the period.
+85.70% of the stock is owned by institutional investors.

 About Matson (Get Rating)